eric-asare/get-lyrics/README.md

 # get-lyrics
 A lyrics search app

-> Are you a music lover?
-Get Lyrics App is your number one stop for all the lyrics you need
+> Are you a music lover?  *Get Lyrics App* is your number one stop for all the lyrics you need

-Search for your favourite artists or song now !!!
+Search for your favourite artists or song now using this [link](https://www.google.com) !!!

 <img src="https://github.com/eric-asare/get-lyrics/blob/main/images/GET-LYRICS.png"